city

 Two-Wire Fire Alarm Systems

 A two-wire fire alarm is founded on the standard conventional system, however, it utilizes a two-wire system.
-With this structure, the call points, detectors, and alarm devices are wired to two zones cables, going back to the control panel.
+With this structure, the call points, detectors, and alarm devices are wired to two zone cables, going back to the fire alarm control panel.
 This two-wire system allows for increased flexibility that also has additional benefits like detector recognition and isolation.

 Typically used in smaller spaces, this system is fast to detect smoke and cheaper to install, however, it costs more upfront.